dscho/pagefind-xkcd-demo/content/comics/2009-5-4-the-race-part-1.md

   Great, and you JUST finished paying off the settlement over the Wayne Coyne hamster ball incident.
 img: https://imgs.xkcd.com/comics/the_race_part_1.png
 ---
-Huh, cool.
+Megan: Huh, cool.
 Nathan Fillion (Mal from Firefly) has an electric skateboard.
 Just like you!

+[Cueball leaves the room.]

-Did you hear that?
+Megan: Did you hear that?
 Nathan-

+Sounds from off-screen: *Ratchet Zip Buckle*

+[Cueball returns wearing helmet, knee pads, elbow pads, sunglasses and holding his electric skateboard.]

-I heard.
+Cueball: I heard.
 Gimme the computer.
 I need to book a flight.

+[Caption in a black frame at the bottom of the last panel:]

 To be continued...